xircleag/layer-patch/js/README.md

 1. Layer Patch Operations Arrays
 2. An object to modify

-And perform those modifications.
+And perform the modification specifed in the Operations Array.
 However, the following additional inputs make this utility a bit more practical:

-1. A type for the object (used to do lookups in the other config structures)
+1. objectType: The type of object being modified
-4. An optional camelCase parameter to indicate whether properties such as sent_at should be transformed to sentAt
+2. camelCase: An optional camelCase parameter to indicate whether properties such as sent_at seen in the Operations Array should be transformed to sentAt when applied to the object.
-5. An optional Hash mapping property names from the server property name "sent_at" to any property name in your client side schema "sent_time"
+3. propertyNameMap: An optional Hash mapping property names in the Operations Array to property names in the object (e.g. "sent_at" => "sent_time").
-6. An optional Hash mapping changes to properties to callbacks to handle triggering events based on the changes.
+4. changeCallbacks: An optional Hash mapping property changes to callbacks that handle triggering events based on the changes.
-7. An optional Hash mapping of callbacks to validate the change before allowing it to procede.
+5. abortCallbacks: An optional Hash map of callbacks to validate the change before allowing it to procede.
-8. An optional callback for finding an object by ID (required for `{operation: "set", property: "fred", id: "layer:///messages/m1"}`
+6. getObjectCallback: An optional callback for finding an object by ID (required for `{operation: "set", property: "metadata.fred", id: "fred"}`)
+7. doesObjectMatchIdCallback: An optional callback for comparing an Id to an Object for use in managing Sets when doing add/remove operations.

 ## Examples

 ```
-/* The Property Name Map: Allows us to map a property name received
+/* propertyNameMap: Allows us to map a property name received
  * in the operation to a different property name in our local object.
+ * Note that the map is organized by Object type, and requires the `objectType` parameter to match the object
+ * type keys.
+ *
+ *      {operation: "set", property: "sent_at", value: "2010-10-10"}
+ *
+ * will set the input object's "sent_time" property to "2010-10-10".
+Note that this only works for root
+ * properties.
+The sent_at in the following example can not be remapped:
+ *
+ *      {operation: "set", property: "metadata.sent_at", value: "2010-10-10"}
+ *
  */
 var propertyNameMap = {
     Message: {